totallymoney/totallyrunning-slackbot/README.md

 - Get different time periods, using the slash command e.g `/totallyrunning-leaderboard 30` to get the last 30 days
 - Live streamed updates from Strava when someone sets a personal best
 - Other activity types
+- Use Slack usernames in the leaderboard
+- Make authenticate message (`/totallyrunning-auth`) only visible to the user who requested it